TLC Has Renewed ‘Dr. Pimple Popper’ For A Second Season

 — Entertainment Weekly (@EW) August 14, 2018

 Apparently, people really like watching someone pop pimples, as can be seen by Dr. Lee’s success.
-Hard-stomached fans will find it interesting to know that Business Insider reports that Dr. Lee recently said in an interview the sound effects are real.
+Hard-stomached fans will find it interesting to know that the sound effects are real, according to Dr. Lee herself in an interview she did with Business Insider.
 They are just amplified for the show.

 “Yes, they tell me [the sounds] are real,” Lee said.
 “But they definitely do increase the sound.
 I’m always looking at them going, ‘Come on, now listen to that sound — that’s crazy!”

-Perhaps even more interesting, or stomach churning depending on your stance on the whole pimple popping phenomena, is that Dr. Lee can hear the sounds if she has her head close to the zit being popped.
+Perhaps even more interesting, or stomach-churning depending on your stance, on the whole pimple popping phenomena is that Dr. Lee can hear the sounds if she has her head close to the zit being popped.
 The patient can sometimes hear it as well.
 But the dermatologist’s favorite sound has yet to appear on the TLC show.
 The sound comes from a pilar cyst, which requires her to peel back a deep tissue layer in the scalp.

 “It’s this layer you have on the scalp… it’s very thin, it’s a little see-through like parchment paper,” she said.
 “And when you peel that off, it makes this noise that like — maybe it’s an ASMR [reaction] for me.
 [It’s] almost this schlupping noise.
 That’s a cool sound; that’s my favorite sound.”